 What kind of decking is fireproof?

 No typical decking board is truly fireproof.
-Concrete, tile, and aluminum plank decking are non-combustible — they won’t burn.
+Concrete, tile, and aluminum plank decking are non-combustible: they won't burn.
 Premium PVC composite decking with a Class A flame spread rating is ignition-resistant but not non-combustible.
 Wood and standard composite are combustible.
 For railing specifically, aluminum and glass are both non-combustible.

 Does aluminum burn?

-Is aluminum fire resistant?
+Is aluminum railing fire resistant?

 Is composite decking fire resistant?